MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 /script profiler start
 ```

 Then, exercise your code by running through and playing Minecraft.
-You’ll want to go through normal gameplay or testing patterns to have your GameTest code exercised in representative ways of how players might encounter your experience.
+You'll want to go through normal gameplay or testing patterns to have your GameTest code exercised in representative ways of how players might encounter your experience.

 After a while – many minutes, perhaps, end your profiler session by running the following command: